Nepal temples – the list of famous Hindu temples of Nepal

-The list of famous Hindu Temples in Nepal
+The list of famous Nepal Temples

-Besides the temple, the 108 waterspouts and the temple with the mysterious fire are the most important and interesting sites.
+Besides the temples, the 108 waterspouts and the temple with the mysterious fire are the most important and interesting sites.
 Pilgrims hardly bathe due to the extremely cold spout, and some drink at least a few drops of water from each one.
-It is believed that after taking in this spout, if the devotees pay honor to the deity, he/she will get salvation.
+It is believed that after taking in this spout if the devotees pay honor to the deity, he/she will get salvation.
 The temple roof is of copper and gilded pinnacle with an umbrella.
 Inside the temple, you can see the bronze image of Vishnu, Laxmi, Saraswati, and Garud.
 Buddhists also Worship Lord Vishnu as Lokwshwar.

-This temple is also known as Jawal Mai or Goddess of Fire and Ning-Ma-Pa call by Tibetans.
+This Nepal temple is also known as Jawal Mai or Goddess of Fire and Ning-Ma-Pa call by Tibetans.
 It is also believed that the founder of Tibetan Buddhism had meditated at Muktinath on his way to Tibet.
 There are several Buddhist Monasteries around Muktinath, and among them, Narasingha Gumba is the most important one.
 It is also called the place of salvation as mostly the Hindu performs the Shraddha ritual on the bank of Kagbeni River and worship Muktinath with the belief that their ancestors will get salvation.
 You will fall in love with this temple, and that will be your lifetime memories.

-The Goddess Who Grants the Wishes of the People The temple of the goddess is situated on the top of a hill in the Gorkha district.
+The Goddess Who Grants the Wishes of the People The temple of the goddess is on the top of a hill in the Gorkha district.
 It is one of the most adore and visited pilgrimage site in Nepal where you can reach there using the cable car from Kurintar.
 This is a unique temple with Nepalese traditional roofed.
 The most beautiful thing about this temple is two tire copper roofs and wood carving in struts, windows & doors.
 Similarly, the wind bells and red banners hanged below the roofs make the temple more eyes catching.
-The bronze flag called Paths hanged on the first floor of the roof, and the tympanum of the main entrance is another attraction of this temple.
+The bronze flag called Paths hanged on the first floor of the roof, and the tympanum of the main entrance is another attraction of this Nepal temples.

 Budhanilkantha Temple is located at the base of Shivapuri Hill within the Kathmandu valley on the northern side.
-It is also known as the mystical Budhanilkantha temple or Narayanthan temple.
+It also says that the mystical Budhanilkantha temple or Narayanthan temple.
 Budhanilkantha means “Old Blue Throat.”
 The deity is about a thousand years old.
 Lord Vishnu is about five meters (Seventeen fits) long and lying in a thirteen meter (forty-three fits) long tank as if floating with his legs crossed with his sleeping body resting on the coils of Ananta and his 11 hooded head.
 His four hands hold the four symbols of Vishnu, the Shankha as the conch shell, Chakra as disc, Gadha as a club, and the Padma as the lotus flower.
 It is believed that the deity was carved in the seventh or eighth century during the Licchavi period.